 A pilot will know when he/she has met the monthly flight minimum through the use of colored dots next to their name on the Base Roster.
 The dots will have the following meanings:

 When a pilot first joins California Airlines, their name is added to the Regional Operations Roster that was chosen on the application.
-All new-hire pilots start out here as a General Aviation (GA) Student Pilot.
+All new-hire pilots start out here as a General Aviation (GA) Private Pilot.

 Cal Air does not allow the transfer of flight hours flown from other virtual airlines.